-While the family is on the waiting list, the family must immediately inform the CCHA of changes in contact information, including current residence, mailing address, and phone number.
-The changes must be submitted using the CCHA's Rent Café Portal at www.apply.hacc.org
+While the family is on the waiting list, the family must immediately inform the PHA of changes in contact information, including current residence, mailing address, and phone number.
+The changes must be submitted in writing.

-If an applicant or anyone in the family is a person with disabilities, and requires a specific accommodation in order to fully utilize our programs and services, they may contact the housing authority at 361-889-3300.
+If an applicant or anyone in the family is a person with disabilities requires a specific accommodation in order to fully utilize our programs and services, they may contact the housing authority at 361-889-3300.